Neryss/ft_ping_better/readme.md

 - Ping wiki page with packets informations: https://en.wikipedia.org/wiki/Ping_(networking_utility)
 - Most network utility functions set ERRNO to a value when an error happens, using `perror()` we can nicely print the corresponding error message.

+###

+## Why is there 2 repos ?

+I redid it because it wasn't norm compliant for the school, thinking it needed to be for the diploma.
+However it wasn't lol.
+Anyway this is a cleaner version in every sense so I might delete the old one and keep this one instead !